DannySint/dissertation-lexico/README.md

 -t is an optional testing file.
 The program will use -i to test if unspecified.
 Otherwise it will use this file to test the gold standard against.

 Main.py is the entry point where the functions are run.
-lexotree.py is the data structure class for a Trie node where functions relating to insertion and searching are held.
+lexotree.py is the data structure class for a Trie node and functions relating to insertion and searching the trie node structure are held.
 morpheme_analysis.py is where the scoring for each morphemes is done as well as the segmentation.
 evaluation.py contains the criteria for evaluating the output file against the gold standard file.